Vigenere Cipher Examples & Tutorials

 Challenge:

 Use the key "KEY" to encrypt "HELLO".
-Remember to repeat the key for each letter.
+Repeat the key until every letter is covered.

 Short Message